HBO, AMC take top Emmy awards, holding off Netflix

-Premium cable channel HBO, owned by Time Warner Inc (TWX.N), took home the most primetime Emmy trophies, 27 in total, for series including "Veep," "The Newsroom," and "Boardwalk Empire," plus Liberace movie "Behind the Candelabra."
+Premium cable channel HBO, owned by Time Warner Inc, took home the most primetime Emmy trophies, 27 in total, for series including "Veep," "The Newsroom," and "Boardwalk Empire," plus Liberace movie "Behind the Candelabra."
 Broadcast network ABC's "Modern Family" won best comedy.

 Netflix, which made history with the first Emmy nominations in major categories for a TV series delivered online, walked away almost empty-handed from Sunday's televised awards.
 The video streaming service landed one honor on Sunday, going to David Fincher for drama series directing for "House of Cards."